Arrests made in Gilbert, San Tan Valley assault cases

-PHOENIX – Two arrests have been made in connection with violent attacks on minors in the East Valley last year, according to authorities.
+PHOENIX – Five arrests have been made in connection with violent attacks on minors in the East Valley last year with one suspect admitting his association with the notorious gang Gilbert Goons, according to authorities.

-In an separate case, Christopher Fantastic, 18, was arrested in connection with an August assault in Gilbert.
+In a separate case, Christopher Fantastic, 18, was one of four suspects arrested in connection with an August assault in Gilbert.
+Hours after announcing Fantastic’s arrest, the Gilbert Police Department revealed the arrests of three more suspects in the August assault.
+Aris Arredondo, 18, and two 16-year-olds were also arrested on aggravated robbery and aggravated assault charges.

 What do we know about Pinal County assault case?